 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-If you are thinking about having a pregnancy massage, it is important to find a qualified therapist who specializes in the field of ante-natal massage.
-Ask your midwife or obstetrician who they generally recommend, or look in your local yellow pages for a practitioner.
-An internet search may also provide some contact details.
+If you are thinking about having a pregnancy massage, it is important to find a qualified therapist who specialises in the field of ante-natal massage.
+Ask your maternity care provider who they generally recommend, or do a search in your local area for a practitioner.
 When you do find a massage therapist, ask them about their qualifications and what training they have had.

-The Association of Massage Therapists Ltd. (A.M.T.) is the oldest massage association in Australia though there are others with practitioner membership groups also.
-Some physiotherapists have a particular interest in obstetric (pregnancy) massage and provide massage services as well.
+The Association of Massage Therapists Ltd. (A.M.T.) is the oldest massage association in Australia though there are others with practitioner membership groups as well.
+Some physiotherapists have a particular interest in obstetric (pregnancy) massage and provide massage services too.